 The easiest and most versatile to paint on fabric permanently is by adding a fabric medium to any color of acrylic paint.
 There is a big advantage to using acrylic paint to make permanent fabric.
 For one thing, there are almost unlimited color options.
 Also, it can be found at any fabric store or online and is very inexpensive.
 Painting fabric has never been so easy!

 What is Fabric Medium?

-Fabric medium is a necessity to make acrylic paint permanent on fabric.
+When painting on fabric with acrylics it is best to use fabric medium to make acrylic paint permanent on fabric.
 For one thing, it improves the flexibility and adhesion of the paint onto the fabric.
 It also enhances blending and workability on all textiles and unprimed canvases.
 Fabric medium also makes the material softer even where paint is applied.
 Most importantly, it makes the painted fabric permanent after washing.
 The main ingredients in fabric medium are water-based binders which make your paint more flexible and workable.
 It will easily interlock between the fabric fibers to make a web of paint that won’t crack or flake off.

 Why Not Use Acrylic Paint on Fabric without Medium?

 Acrylic paint has tons of uses but I don’t recommend it on fabric by itself.
 If you don’t use a fabric medium your painted fabric surface will crack because acrylic paint on it’s own isn’t very flexible.
 Also, the medium makes your acrylic paint more workable – by this I mean that it makes the dry time a little longer.
 This is an important consideration for fabric painting because it can take a little longer to paint sections of fabric.
 The workability of the fabric medium allows you to go back and smooth out any paint on fabric so that it doesn’t dry and get clumpy on you.